 Explore the taste and spices of Indonesia, thanks to former Ashland residents Marle and James Towne, who have started a catering business, “Bali Marle,” now in Webster.
 Marle grew up in Java and loves to cook the authentic comfort foods of her island nation.

-National known, yet locally Boston owned, Cousin Maine Lobster brings lobster rolls and other specialty lobster items.
+National known, yet locally Boston owned, Cousins Maine Lobster brings lobster rolls and other specialty lobster items.
 Popular items include: lobster rolls, lobster tacos, lobster quesadillas, lobster grilled cheese and lobster bisque.

 Ashland resident and food consultant David “Sparky” of Grizzly Ventures, mixes and packages spice rubs and brines.
 His products include: Cub Rub, Old Reliable Rub, Sweaty Bear Island Rub, Extreme Rub, Costa Rica Comfort Rub and Five Claw Spice Rub.